Security Deposits

 When can my landlord keep the security deposit?

-If you owe rent, utilities payable directly to the landlord, or storage fees, then the landlord can keep all or part of the deposit.
+If you owe rent, utilities payable directly to the landlord, or storage fees, the landlord can keep all or part of the deposit.
 Your landlord should return any portion beyond what you owe.

-When must my landlord return my deposit?
+When must my landlord return my security deposit?

 How do I protect myself from the landlord unfairly claiming that I damaged the apartment?